List of United States presidential elections in which the winner lost the popular vote: 1876: Rutherford B. Hayes

 The 1876 presidential election, held on November 7, 1876, was one of the most contentious and controversial presidential elections in American history.
 The result of the election remains among the most disputed ever.
-There is no question that Democrat Samuel J. Tilden of New York outpolled Ohio's Republican Rutherford B. Hayes in the popular vote, with Tilden winning 4,288,546 votes and Hayes winning 4,034,311, however widespread allegations of electoral fraud, election violence, and other sources of disenfranchisement of black predominantly Republican voters in the South taints the results.
+Democrat Samuel J. Tilden of New York outpolled Ohio's Republican Rutherford B. Hayes in the popular vote, with Tilden winning 4,288,546 votes and Hayes winning 4,034,311; however, widespread allegations of electoral fraud, election violence and voter intimidation by paramilitary groups like the Red Shirts, and other sources of disenfranchisement of Black (predominantly Republican) citizens in the South, tainted the results.
 Tilden was, and remains, the only candidate in American history who lost a presidential election despite receiving a majority (not just a plurality) of the popular vote.

 After a first count of votes, Tilden won 184 electoral votes to Hayes' 165, with 20 votes unresolved.
 These 20 electoral votes were in dispute in four states; in the case of Florida (4 votes), Louisiana (8 votes), and South Carolina (7 votes), each party reported its candidate had won the state.
 In Oregon, one elector was declared illegal (as an "elected or appointed official") and replaced.
 The question of who should have been awarded these 20 electoral votes is at the heart of the ongoing debate about the election of 1876.

-The 15-man Electoral Commission was formed on January 29, 1877, to debate about the 20 electoral votes that were in dispute.
-The Commission consisted of five men from the House and the Senate, plus five Supreme Court justices.
+An Electoral Commission, consisting of 15 men, was formed on January 29, 1877, to debate about the 20 electoral votes that were in dispute.
+The Commission consisted of five men from the House and the Senate each, plus five Supreme Court justices.
 Eight members were Republicans; seven were Democrats.
 The voter returns accepted by the Commission put Hayes' margin of victory in Oregon at 1,057 votes, Florida at 922 votes, Louisiana at 4,807 votes, and South Carolina at 889 votes; the closest popular vote margin in a decisive state in U.S. history until the presidential election of 2000.
 In late February, the Commission voted along party lines by a vote of 8 to 7 to award all 20 of the disputed electoral votes to Hayes, thus assuring his electoral victory by a margin of 185–184.

 On March 2, an informal deal was struck to resolve the dispute: the Compromise of 1877.
-In return for the Democrats' acquiescence in Hayes' election (who agreed to serve only one four-year term as President and not to seek reelection as a provision of the deal), the Republicans agreed to withdraw federal troops from the South, ending Reconstruction.
+In return for the Democrats' acquiescence in Hayes' election (who agreed to serve only one four-year term as president and not to seek reelection as a provision of the deal), the Republicans agreed to withdraw federal troops from the South, ending Reconstruction.
 The Compromise effectively ceded power in the Southern states to the Democratic Redeemers, who went on to pursue their agenda of returning the South to a political economy resembling that of its pre-war condition, including the disenfranchisement of black voters and setting the groundwork for what would be known as the Jim Crow era.